 Ron Dennis - Chairman and CEO, McLaren Group; signed Senna to McLaren for 1988 season

-When he first tested for McLaren [in 1983], he was very keen to get an advantage, making sure the car wasn’t damaged by other young drivers that were testing [and] asking about fresh tyres.
+When he first tested for McLaren [in 1983] he was very keen to get an advantage, making sure the car wasn’t damaged by other young drivers that were testing [and] asking about fresh tyres.

-He was quick, but [for the 1984 season] we had Alain Prost and Niki Lauda, so we let him go and cut his teeth somewhere else.
+He was quick but [for the 1984 season] we had Alain Prost and Niki Lauda, so we let him go and cut his teeth somewhere else.

-Ayrton was living in a rented house in Esher, Surrey, and there was a discussion at his home about money.
+Ayrton was living in a rented house in Esher and nearly all the meetings took place at his home.
+There was the discussion about money and we started to head-butt on the numbers.
 I suggested the idea of flicking a coin.
-He had a dark brown shagpile carpet, which was trendy at the time.
+There was some debate about who would throw it.
+He had a dark brown shag pile carpet, which was trendy at the time.
 The coin went off like a rocket and we could hear it rattling underneath the curtains on a piece of hardwood.

 We were arguing over half a million dollars in his first season.
-Neither of us had tweaked, though, that it was a three-year contract, so it was in fact over $1.5 million…
+Neither of us had tweaked that it was a three-year contract so it was over 1.5 million dollars…